informalsystems/partnership-heliax/2023/Q1/artifacts/PoS-pseudocode/PoS-model-redelegation.md

    - It computes how much has to be unbonded by taking the minimum between the remainder and the bond amount (`amount_unbonded`).
    - The protocol prioritizes unbonding first redelegated tokens.
 Thus, it checks that if the amount to be unbonded is greater than the amount of redelegated tokens
    - If the amount to be unbonded is greater, then adds `amount_unbonded - redelegated_amount` to `amount_unbonded_after_slashing` after applying any slash that ocurred while the bonded tokens were contributing to the misbehaving validator stake (`start <= slash.epoch`).
 At this point, the function also updates `total_unbonded`.
    - Then if some of the tokens in the bond were redelegated, the function proceeds to compute for each of the redelegated bond how much should be unbonded while there remains tokens to be unbonded.
 For each of the redelegated bonds, the function applies to set of slashes.
-First, any slash that ocurred while the bonded tokens were contributing to the validator stake (`start <= slash.epoch`).
+First, any slash that occurred while the bonded tokens were contributing to the validator stake (`start <= slash.epoch`).
 Second, any slash of the source validator of the redelegation such that (i) the redelegation slashing window includes the misbehaving epoch, and (ii) the redelegation bond was contributing to the source validator when this misbehaved.
    - While iterating over redelegation bonds, the function updates three key variables: `redelegated_bonds`, `total_unbonded_redelegated` and `redelegated_unbonds` if the `unbond` function is not called by a redelegation transaction, i.e., `dest_validator_address=""`, in which case we do not need to record unbonds.
-   - Finally, the function updates the bond by subtracting `amount_unbonded`, registers an unbond if the `unbond` function is not triggered by a redelegation transactions or register the new bond in `redelegated_bonds` otherwise.
+   - Finally, the function updates the bond by subtracting `amount_unbonded`, and registers an unbond if the `unbond` function was not triggered by a redelegation transaction or registers the new bond in `redelegated_bonds` otherwise.
 5. It finally updates the validator's `total_deltas` with `amount_after_slashing`, voting power, total voting power and validator sets.

 ```go